July 19, 2019

 After class, I ventured northeast of center to look for the Hamburg #2 but noticed another two-story beauty next to a construction site—a sand-colored box with gray brick face covering its lower third.
 A skin-and-bones old man sat on a bench in front, limbs all crossed, only moving one arm from the elbow joint to drag a neat cigarette.
 He looked coin-operated.
 A green and yellow striped awning that read “George’s” gave him a nice block of shade.
 I entered the bar and no one addressed me.
 A subtle yodel-speak (Fargo-light) permeated.

 I took a seat and respectfully observed.
 The menu overhead has a hierarchy of three items—cheese sandwich, hamburger, and cheeseburger—a quarter nut machine and hanging bags of Lays supplement it.
 Faux velvet-gold wallpaper glows under dangling Christmas lights behind the bar.
 A free beerback, (a short beer) comes with any straight liquor drink.
-Busch Light is ordered so often it becomes more of a grunt than a word, the way New Yorkers order a breakfast sandwich with salpepeketchup.
+Busch Light is ordered so often it becomes more of a grunt—like salpepeketchup in New York.
 I had two Wild Turkeys and their two Busch Light beerbacks, and resolved to return the following night.

 The next day in my second workshop I told two locals in the group—both white-haired Iowa women affiliated with the catholic sisterhood (the workshop is not religious)—how much I liked George’s.
 The taller of the two leaned back in her chair looking delighted and confused.
 “George’s?
 My friends and I have been going there for decades.”
 This just validated the place more.